 Organizations are aware they are subjected to "on-site monitoring" by jurisdiction staff, a jurisdiction designee, or a HUD representative on a 24-hour notice during normal working hours.
-For annual performance review Clark County and the local jurisdictions have contracted for external monitoring services of Strategic Progress.
-Representatives are granted access to all program records for audit, examination, and review and may request to interview program recipients who volunteer to be interviewed.
+For annual performance review Clark County and the local jurisdictions have contracted the monitoring services of Strategic Progress.
+Strategic Progress monitors all CoC and ESG funded programs for Clark County, the City of Las Vegas, the City of North Las Vegas, and Henderson.
+Strategic Progress representatives are granted access to all program records for audit, examination, and review and may request to interview program recipients who volunteer to be interviewed.